yogeshchaurse/Django-Admin-/README.md

 Run Bootstrap file from terminal to setup a new Django project this file create development environment for your project covering.

 1)PIP(Package management tool).
 2)South Migration Tool.
 3)Django Instalation
 4)Create new Django Project.
 5)Create your First App in Django project.
-6)Install Database Drivers required for python(Postgresql,mysql).
+6)Install Database Drivers required for python based on database you want to use(Postgresql,mysql).
 7)Pylint to ensure coiding standard.